Calyptronoma occidentalis

-Calyptronoma occidentalis is a pinnately compound leaved palm species which is endemic to Jamaica.
-C. occidentalis stems grow singly and reach heights of 7–12 m, with stems 17–20 cm in diameter.
+Calyptronoma occidentalis is a species of palm which is native to Cuba and Jamaica.
+C. occidentalis is pinnately compound leaved, with stems that grow singly and reach heights of 7–12 m and 17–20 cm in diameter.
 It grows in waterlogged areas near the banks of streams, up to an elevation of 800 m above sea level.

 The species was first described by Swedish botanist Olof Swartz in 1797 in his Flora Indiae Occidentalis.